vitrivr/vitrivr-ng/README.md

 For setup information, consult our [Wiki](https://github.com/vitrivr/vitrivr-ng/wiki)

+## OpenAPI

+This project requires openapi services to allow communication with Cineast.
+Make sure the API docs have been exported from Cineast beforehand (with `./gradlew generateOpenApiSpecs`) and that the path to Cineast is adjusted in the following command to match your local directory structure.
+Then, please start the generator from your root Vitrivr NG folder.

+`npx @openapitools/openapi-generator-cli generate -i ../cineast/docs/openapi.json -g typescript-angular -o src/app/core/openapi`

 ## Development server

 From the project folder, run `ng serve` to start a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.